particle-iot/docs/src/content/en/shared/api.md

 * username=YOUR_EMAIL@ADDRE.SS
 * password=YOUR_PASSWORD

-For now, Spark Build will list the single most recently created token.
+For now, Particle Build will list the single most recently created token.

 ### Configure when your token expires